albfernandez/javadbf/README.md

 }
 ```

 Keep in mind that till the write method is called, all the added data will be kept in memory.
-So, if you are planning to write huge amount of data make sure that it will be safely held in memory till it is written to disk and the DBFWriter object is garbage-collected.
+So, if you are planning to write huge amount of data make sure that it will be safely held in memory
+till it is written to disk and the DBFWriter object is garbage-collected.
  Read the Sync Mode section to know how JavaDBF to use a special feature of JavaDBF to overcome this.

 ## Sync Mode: Writing Records to File as They are Added

 This is useful when JavaDBF is used to create a DBF with very large number of records.
-In this mode, instead of keeping records in memory for writing them once for all, records are written to file as addRecord() is called.
-Here is how to write in Sync Mode:
+In this mode, instead of keeping records in memory for writing them once for all,
+records are written to file as addRecord() is called.
+Here is how to write in Sync Mode.

 Create DBFWriter instance by passing a File object which represents a new/non-existent or empty file.
 And you are done!
 But, as in the normal mode, remember to call write() when have added all the records.
 This will help JavaDBF to write the meta data with correct values.
 Here is a sample code:

 ```java
 import com.linuxense.javadbf.*;